 EXPO (EX-incarcerated People Organizing) works to end mass incarceration, eliminate all forms of structural discrimination against formerly incarcerated people, and restore formerly incarcerated people to full participation in the life of our communities.

 EXPO emerged in 2014 when formerly incarcerated people from around Wisconsin began to gather to discuss what it would look like to have our own statewide organization.
 Our members provide support to each other and organize to change Wisconsin’s unjust penal system.
 Previously imprisoned women and men lead EXPO.
 Our members provide support to each other and organize to change Wisconsin’s unjust penal system.
 We receive support from family members of currently and formerly incarcerated people and allies who have not experienced incarceration.
-EXPO is a project of WISDOM, a statewide organization that links faith communities to work for justice.

 An end to mass incarceration and a fair and equitable criminal legal system.

 EXPO members have helped lead campaigns that prompted policymakers to:

 - Ban the Box for jobs in the City of Madison, City of Milwaukee and City of Racine;

 - Expand funding for Wisconsin’s Treatment Alternatives and Diversion (TAD) Program;